steadybit/extension-host-windows/README.md

 We try to limit the permissions required by the extension to the absolute minimum.

-In order to execute network attacks the extension needs to be executed as an `Administrator`.
-Furthermore, the limit outgoing bandwidth attack creates and removed network QoS policies in the `SYSTEM` context.
+In order to execute network attacks the extension needs to be executed as `Administrator`.
+Furthermore, the limit outgoing bandwidth attack creates and removes network QoS policies in the `SYSTEM` context.

 ## Troubleshooting